 That mandated a rapid change of approach.
 We had to make on-the-fly cuts, which I wouldn’t otherwise do.
 Fortunately, we had more gym space than we’d though, so rather than saying to a player “Sorry, you’re out” we could simply move them over to the other side of the curtain where they could continue working with some of the helpers who were on-hand.
 Yes, those players probably figured out pretty quickly what the situation was, but it was a bit more gentle than having to just ask them to leave the gym outright.

-Four-person pepper was run after doing a dynamic warm-up.
+We ran four-person pepper after doing a dynamic warm-up.
 That was when we started culling the more obvious No’s.
 I then had them doing some serving – kind of like a pre-match warm-up thing.
-Definitely not idea given the numbers we still had, but it was an easy way to identify more players just not up to the required standard.
+Definitely not ideal given the numbers we still had, but it was an easy way to identify more players just not up to the required standard.

 Luckily, having the extra gym space availed us of a second court.
 Because of a curtain situation it wasn’t full-sized, but we managed.
 I split the group in half and sent one set of players over there to hit, keeping the other to do serving and passing, swapping the groups at a certain point.
 We were able to get down to 27 players left in the mix for the last 20 minutes, during which I had them play Speedball, more or less as outlined above.